 This video from MTB Cycle Yorkshire shows mountain bikers on the features area in the Beecroft Plantation:

 What do you think of the bike trail.
 Is there any way it could be improved?
-Have we missed something in our guide to the bike route?
+Have I missed something in this guide to the bike route?